cat-macedo/cat-macedo/README.md

 <h1 align="center">Hi 👋, I'm Catarina de Macedo Scabelli</h1>
 <h3 align="center">I'm a beginner in programming.
 I already have some knowledge in HTML and CSS and the basics of JavaScript.
-At university, I'm getting to know more languages, like C.</h3>
+At university, I'm getting to know more languages, like C, R and SQL.</h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">